b-m-f/WirtBot/System-Tests/tests/README.md

 Refer to the existing unit tests to see when a Unit test would be appropriate.
 In all other cases test your feature with an E2E test written with [nightwatch](https://nightwatchjs.org/).

+The whole system is virtualized in containers if run with `make test-system` and automatically set up to connect together when using `setServer` from `helpers/dataFillers.js`.

 ## Caveats

 ### State